 YW Boston’s F.Y.R.E.
 Initiative (Fierce Youth Reigniting Excellence) is excited to invite you to our first ever F.Y.R.E.
 Symposium titled “Igniting Your F.Y.R.E.
-Within: Navigating COVID and the impact on social and emotional wellness of Black and Brown girls in Boston.”
+Within: Sharing our experiences with COVID-19.”
 Join our 2021 cohort of igniters (program participants) on June 5th, 11:00am to 3:00pm, as they reflect and share their learnings with the Greater Boston community.

 During our F.Y.R.E.
 Initiative leadership and empowerment program, middle school girls around Greater Boston explore social justice education, positive identity development, healthy relationships, and civic engagement.
 As part of the program, participants present a community action project at the F.Y.R.E.
 Symposium and have the opportunity to engage with other youth leaders from across Greater Boston.

 The event will include interactive elements, intergenerational activities, and several guest appearances including a keynote from Vice President of Apparel at Reebok, Portia Blunt, and remarks from Representative Liz Miranda.
 Everyone is invited to join us, such as program participants’ families, fellow youth activists and mentors, and YW Boston community members looking to learn more about the program.
 Don’t miss this opportunity to hear how young girls are changing Boston and making an impact in their communities!

 Hear from the F.Y.R.E. team about why they are pumped for the Symposium on June 5th.